 Lead Policy Officer for Nations and Europe

-James is Lead Policy Officer for Nations and Europe, based in QAA’s Glasgow office.
-His role is to support QAA as a UK-wide agency, with responsibility for stakeholder engagement in the devolved nations, and ensuring that QAA colleagues across the UK are kept aware of the policy differences in each UK nation.
+Kevin McStravock is the Lead Policy Officer (Nations and Europe).
+His role is to support QAA as a UK-wide agency, with responsibility for stakeholder engagement in the devolved nations and ensuring that QAA colleagues across the UK are kept aware of the policy differences in each UK nation.

 Scott is Media and Engagement Officer for Scotland, Wales and Northern Ireland, based in QAA’s office in Glasgow.
 His role is to promote and support the work of QAA and our partners across the devolved nations.
 He is a Chartered Marketer and Fellow of the Chartered Institute of Marketing (CIM).